 Did you know that you can track your fitness progress by analyzing your sleep?
 Physical activity—even in small amounts—can result in a huge improvement to your sleep quality.
 Exercise increases the amount of time your body spends in the deepest, most restorative level of sleep that is vital to healthy daytime functioning.
 Getting your body moving can also help you fall asleep more easily at night because it burns up excess energy in your body, preventing restlessness at the end of the day.
 Ideally, you should aim for at least 150 minutes of physical activity every week.
+You don’t have to pay for the gym, you can try this no-gym workout resource to get in peak shape.
 Getting outside in the natural sunlight for a morning jog can help reset your natural sleep-wake cycle, while working out in the afternoon can help your body relax more easily in the evening.

 2. Make Your Bedroom More Comfortable